Tips for Successful Distance Learning

 Moving from one style of learning to another does require an adjustment in your study approach.
 Your instructors are aware of this and will work with you during the transition.
 However, Empire State University Learning Coaches (professional tutors) are available to support you as well.
 They can help with navigating new technology, specific course content, and general writing and math skills.
 Learning Coaches regularly work with students online and at a distance so you can schedule an appointment from home or work.
 For more information and to schedule an appointment go to Tutoring.

-SUNY Empire provides free tutoring with Pear Deck Tutor (formerly TutorMe), a 24/7 supplemental service.
-Pear Deck Tutor offers tutoring in a broad range of subject areas at hours when SUNY Empire State learning coaches are not available.
-Your weekly limit resets every Monday at 2:59AM EST. Access to Pear Deck Tutor is on a desktop, laptop, or tablet.
-For more information and access to Pear Deck Tutor go to Tutoring.
+SUNY Empire provides free tutoring with on-demand supplemental tutoring service.
+This service offers tutoring in a broad range of subject areas at hours when SUNY Empire State learning coaches are not available.
+For more information and to access to on-demand tutoring go to Tutoring.

 Create Family/Friend Reading Hours